 It’s important that people are diligent about keeping their purifiers running in high settings when they’re at home or out of town, especially during times where there may be increased exposure risk.

 How Can I Ensure That My Air Purifier Works Effectively?

 Ensure that you always change the filters on your purifiers according to manufacturer recommendations.

 These can be found in the owner’s guide or user manual included with each unit when it is purchased.

 The good news is that there are steps you can take to reduce your risk of COVID-19.

-By taking these precautionary measures, you’ll be able to breathe easier knowing you’ve done everything possible to protect yourself from this deadly virus.
+By taking these precautionary measures, your air purifier can help prevent COVID-19 by allowing you to breathe easier, knowing you’ve done everything possible to protect yourself from this deadly virus.